Digital-History-Bielefeld/Witchcraft-on-Trial/session_1/README.md

 - **Expression**: An expression is a combination of values, variables, operators, and calls to functions.
 Expressions need to be evaluated.
 In the example above, `number_1 + number_2` is an expression.
 - **Value**: A value is one of the basic things a program works with.
 For example, the strings `"Hello, i am a Python program that adds two numbers."`, `"The first number is: "`, `"The second number is: "`, and `"The sum is: "` are all values.
 - **Variable**: A variable is a container for a value.
 It can be used to store data.
 In the example above, `number_1` and `number_2` are variables.
 Variables are written without quotes.
+Variables are important because they allow you to store and reuse data instead of repeating yourself.
 - **Operator**: An operator is a special symbol that represents a simple computation like addition, multiplication, or string concatenation.
 In the example above, `+` is an operator.
 - **Data type**: A data type is a category for values, and every value belongs to exactly one data type.
 In the example above, the data type of `number_1` and `number_2` is an integer, the data type of the strings is a string.